convexset/meteor-three-way/packages/highlight-js-themes/README.md

 Returns the default theme (should be "Monokai Sublime").
 Throws an error if there is an attempt to set it to an invalid theme.

+Note that the default theme may be set prior to `Meteor.startup`.

 #### `HighlightJSThemes.currentTheme`

 Returns the current theme.